boetiusj/hugo/content/blog/nail-pops.md

 We recently had a suburban homeowner insist on "fixing" visible nail heads.
 While the were less than a handful on the whole house that had actually "popped", this homeowner wanted her painting contractor to drive all visible nails flush with the siding and then caulk to seal.

-### If It Ain't Broke...
+### If It Ain't Broke

-![drywall nail pop crestwood painting](/images/nail-pop-drywall.webp)

-Here's the problem: in doing that it's very likely that the nail or surrounding siding will be damaged (errant hammer gouges siding, nail now more likely to rust) or that the nail will be _over_\-driven and the surface membrane will be pierced.
+![drywall nail pop crestwood painting](/images/nail-pop-drywall.webp) Here's the problem: in doing that it's very likely that the nail or surrounding siding will be damaged (errant hammer gouges siding, nail now more likely to rust) or that the nail will be _over_ driven and the surface membrane will be pierced.
 And with that is a much greater chance of moisture infiltration, no matter how much caulk is used.
 The consequence of caulking each nail head is seeing a smooth dab of caulk every 16" on a field of faux-wood or -stucco texture.
 Yes, you'll see the texture difference right through the paint - and all across the side of the house.

 ### Interior Nail Pops